Miscellaneous projects, proposals, and sketches

 Triangle boat from J.Ruiter, a Product Designer from West Michigan, December 2016

-Below left: The Dare to Dream yacht, 2018, has space for 12 guests and 40 crew.
+Above right: The Dare to Dream yacht, 2018, has space for 12 guests and 40 crew.
 Visionary French designer George Lucian, based in Monaco, admits his creation is largely fantasy but believes it could be built one day.
-Its design is reminiscent of the US navy's recently commissioned $7.6 billion Zumwalt-class US Navy destroyer of October 2016 (below middle/right):

 Love Field in Dallas